-In 1929, astronomers discovered something surprising that broke their previous conceptions about the universe.
+In 1929, astronomers discovered something that shattered their previous conceptions about the universe.

 The universe was expanding.